SalesforceSFDC/Duplicate-Management/README.md

 * (4) The record being saved is identified as a possible duplicate depends on what’s defined in the duplicate rule
   *  For example, the duplicate rule could block users from saving the possible duplicate record or allow them to save it anyway.
 Both the Block and Allow options include an alert, which tells users why they can’t save the record and what they need to do.
 The Allow option includes the ability to report on the duplicate records.

+#### Edited Records
+* When a user attempts to save an edited record, the record is first checked to see if the user has changed the value of a matching rule field.
+If so, the duplicate management process works as described for new records.
+If not, no further action is taken and duplicates are not detected.